andrewPoland/terraform-toolbox/README.md

 # terraform-toolbox
-The goal of this project is to provide loosely coupled terraform vsts extensions.
+The goal of this project is to provide loosely coupled terraform azure dev ops extensions.
 The idea is to provide each command independently to reduce the configuration size of each task.
 At the end a user should be able to deploy an environment and extract the terraform outputs to VSTS variables.

 Initially I plan to break the project down into the following tasks.